Poll: Most Americans want abortion legal in most cases - NewsBreak

 About 9% of Americans said abortion should be illegal in all cases; 24% said it should be illegal in most cases.

 Nearly three in four Americans believe abortion should be allowed in cases of rape or incest or if the pregnancy is a danger to the mother’s health.
-Fewer, 62%, believed abortion should be allowed in cases where the child’s life is in danger and 40% said abortion should be legal in any other circumstance when a woman doesn’t want to be pregnant.Poll: Americans want a national requirement for work-from-home policies
+Fewer, 62%, believed abortion should be allowed in cases where the child’s life is in danger and 40% said abortion should be legal in any other circumstance when a woman doesn’t want to be pregnant.Justice Kavanaugh murder suspect pleads not guilty

 People ages 18-34 tended to favor abortion being legal in all cases more than any other age group; 38% of young people said abortion should always be legal and an additional 35% said it should be legal in most cases.